muritane/coordination-architecture/architecture.md

 Clarifications:

-* reachability is relative to the agent,
+- reachability is relative to the agent,
-* it varies across organizational levels,
+- it varies across organizational layers,
-* it is graded, not binary,
+- it is graded rather than binary,
-* it degrades silently.
+- it degrades quietly.

-Learning and optimization operate *within* current reachability.
+Learning and optimization operate **within** current reachability.
 They do not restore lost options by themselves.

 ---

 ## Learning, Adaptation, and Redesign

-Learning typically reallocates capacity **within existing commitments**.
+Learning reallocates capacity **within existing commitments**.

 It can:

-* refine performance,
+- refine performance,
-* exploit remaining degrees of freedom,
+- exploit remaining degrees of freedom,
-* improve local efficiency.
+- improve local efficiency.

 It cannot:

-* undo architectural lock-in,
+- undo architectural lock-in,
-* recover collapsed distinctions,
+- recover collapsed distinctions,
-* bypass coordination limits.
+- bypass coordination limits.

-Redesign operates at a higher cost tier and should be treated explicitly as such.
+Redesign operates at a higher cost tier and must be treated explicitly as such.

 ---